Finnapple/Twitter/README.md

 ## Login Rate Limiting

-Chatlify includes built-in brute-force protection on the login page.
+Twitter includes built-in brute-force protection on the login page.

 - After **5 failed login attempts**, the IP address is automatically blocked
 - Block duration **escalates with each successive block** — starting at 10 minutes and doubling every time (10 min → 20 min → 40 min → ...)